learn-co-curriculum/dsc-probability-simulations-lab/README.md

-The probability is 11/10 or 0.55
+The probability is 11/20 or 0.55

 ### Part 2
-runs a simple simulation to estimate the probability of drawing a marble of a particular color.
-Run the code and verify that it agrees with the by-hand computation.
+Run a simple simulation to estimate the probability of drawing a marble of a particular color.
+Run the code and verify that it agrees with your computation done earlier.

 #### Perform following tasks:

-* Create dictionaries for bag1 and bag2 holding marble color and probability values as:
+* Create dictionaries for bag1 and bag2 holding marble color and probability values:

-    * **bag = {'marbles' : np.array(["color1", "color2"]), 'probs' : np.array([P(color1), P(color2)])}**
+    * **bag1 = {'marbles' : np.array(["color1", "color2"]), 'probs' : np.array([P(color1), P(color2)])}**

-* Create a dictionary for box holding bags and their
+* Create a dictionary for box holding bags and their probability values:

     * **box  = {'bags' : np.array([bag1, bag2]), 'probs' : np.array([P(bag1),P(bag2)])}**

 * Show the content of your dictionaries